TEnders64/OnlinePython_Lectures/FlaskBasic/lecture1.md

 #Python - Flask Week

 ####Where Are We?
+- What assignments are you working on?

+- Upload your weekly key assignment!
+Tomorrow is Code Review Day!
+(Names)

 - We've learned Python
   - Those fundamentals are going to come in handy!
 - Now where?